Toronto Harbour: Outer Harbour

 Toronto also has a second harbour, referred to as the Outer Harbour.
 The City of Toronto's Cherry Beach (formerly Clarke Beach Park), located on the north side of the Outer Harbour, is popular in summer.
 It typically meets high water quality, environmental and safety standards.
 A proposed 37 km Lake Ontario Park by Waterfront Toronto would pass through the Outer Harbour.
 The City of Toronto operates a marina in east end of the Harbour.
 Eight community water-sport clubs, forming the independent Outer Harbour Sailing Federation, share a small strip east of Cherry Beach Clarke Beach Park.
-The clubs are: Hanlan's Boat Club, Mooredale Sailing Club, Outer Harbour Centreboard Club, Saint James Town Sailing Club, Toronto Multihull Cruising Club, Toronto Windsurfing Club, Water Rats Sailing Club, and Westwood Sailing Club.

 The harbour was developed in the 1950s and 1960s by the Toronto Harbour Commission through the construction of a new breakwater called the Outer Harbour East Headland.
 At that time, it was expected that there would be a great upswing in the number of ships calling at Toronto once the Saint Lawrence Seaway opened.
 However, the need for an extra harbour never materialized, and private boats are the only traffic usually found there now.